If You Find One Bed Bug, Is There Usually More?

 So carry out another search around this time, and if you still find nothing then you should be in the clear.

-If you find the infestation is in the early stage then you can treat it yourself, but it’s always advisable to contact a pest control company that is experienced in dealing with bed bugs, so you can be sure they have been eradicated.
+If trying to control an infestation yourself is not for you, then contact a reputable and licensed pest control company that is experienced in dealing with bed bugs, so you can be sure they have been eradicated.

 Anthony O’Neill, Licensed Pest Control Professional